waynewalls/jQuery.popup/readme.md

 then the function content is set to null.

 `$.popup.options.closeArgs (array) [ null ]`
-An array of values that will be passed as argruments to the closeCallback function using the apply() method.
+An array of values that will be passed as arguments to the closeCallback function using the apply() method.